terkelg/brolly/README.md

 The umbrella uses one flex sensor to detect how open/closed the umbrella are, two tilt sensors, a battery pack and a ESP8266 WiFi module to create a WiFI access point for MQTT communication.

-This project is build in 3 days as part of a course in computational design and IoT at the Danish School of Media and Journalism.

 ## How it works